 This also means that growers now only need one data plan to use NTRIP RTK corrections and AgFiniti (such as DisplayCast, Remote Support, and File Transfer).

-Any cellular hotspot can be used!
+Any cellular/mobile hotspot can be used!
 Since NTRIP RTK on InCommand and AgFiniti use the same internet connection, there is no need for an additional mobile hotspot in the cab.
 With that, there is also no need for an additional data plan!

 You will only need NTRIP network credentials and necessary cabling to send RTK NTRIP from InCommand display to an RTK unlocked GPS receiver.

 Growers can use with SteerComand, ParaDyme, and GeoSteer.
 This is also a great opportunity for users to transition to a single data plan for NTRIP RTK and AgFiniti with the BR1 Mini hotspot.

 3rd party receivers may work, but Ag Leader does not support this.
 As long as the GPS receiver supports NTRIP RTK input via serial, NTRIP on the InCommand display acts no different than an external modem with a built in NTRIP client.

 For cabling options, see “What additional cabling from my InCommand display AUX port to my GPS receiver will I need?”

 No. The InCommand display does not have a built in cell modem hotspot.
 An external internet connection (mobile hotspot) is still required to use NTRIP RTK on InCommand displays.

 Any cellular/mobile hotspot can be used!
 Bring your own mobile hotspot (mobile phone, iPad, jetpack, etc.)!